r-devel/rdevguide/03-issue_tracking.Rmd

 Base R uses [Bugzilla](https://bugs.r-project.org/) for issue tracking and reporting bugs.

-## How to contribute to issue tracking
+## How to contribute to issue tracking?

 Contributors can support issue tracking in R by